AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 ## Analysis

 UASB element             Measurement
 0               Diameter Canister                 10 inch
 1          Diameter Influent Pipe                1.5 inch
-2    Number of Elbows in Influent                               2 3  Average Up flow Pulse Velocity          0.02044 meter / second 4      Tipping Bucket Dump Volume  0.2534 centimeter * meter ** 2
-5               Length Drain Pipe                      22.37 inch
-6             Diameter Drain Pipe                          3 inch
+2    Number of Elbows in Influent                       2 3  Average Up flow Pulse Velocity  0.01752 meter / second 4      Tipping Bucket Dump Volume           0.6693 gallon 5               Length Drain Pipe              16.57 inch 6             Diameter Drain Pipe                3.5 inch
+7              Water Level Height              6.619 foot

 The combination of design specifications, as shown above, results in an estimated average pulse up flow velocity of 17.52 mm/s.
 The estimated up flow is probably faster than what it actually will be, since it will take water additional time to make its way from the holding pipe to the drain pipe, and because major losses within the piping system are not addressed in the model.
 Since that is the case, it is good that the estimated average pulse up flow velocity is a bit higher than the target of 16.4 mm/s.
 The has team decided to use these specification in its fabrication of the UASB reactors, which will be tested at the IAWWTP.